|

 and should be forgiven even when the Church is aware of multiple allegations

+against the same priest.'
 Sometimes internal investigations have followed

 with perhaps internal disciplinary action and perhaps a move for the alleged